mendiolamj/cg-cloud-foundations-wiki/Creating-a-Kubernetes-Deployment.md

 You can pass the new image tag directly to the Deployment using flags with the kubectl command-line tool.
 We will change the nginx in our manifest file to use the nginx:1.18.0 version.

 ***
+`kubectl --record deployment.apps/my-deployment set image deployment.v1.apps/my-deployment my-deployment-container=nginx:1.18.0`

+OR
+***
+`kubectl set image deployment/my-deployment my-deployment-container=nginx:1.18.0 --record `

+* In the above command, my-deployment is the name of the Deployment and my-deployment-container is the container name as declared in the YAML file.
+Check the description again and compare it to the original configuration - `kubectl describe deployment my-deployment`
+* Comparing the description outputs of the original and updated versions, we have changed the image version from nginx to nginx:1.18.0 as it is stated in the Pod template.
+In addition, there are more events compared to before the update describing the internal processes of the rolling update.
+It shows here that the Deployment updated the Pods by creating and scaling a new ReplicaSet of 3 replicas and destroying the old one.
+Check the ReplicaSet status for clarity. `kubectl get replicaset`

+### Method 2

+***

+* Directly editing the manifest YAML file.
+Alternatively, you can edit the Deployment YAML file and change the current image version from nginx:1.18.0 to nginx:1.19.1 by running the below command then save and exit the terminal `kubectl edit deployment.v1.apps/my-deployment`
+* Check the status of the Deployment to see that we still have 3 deployments ready `kubectl get deployment my-deployment`
+* Check the description of the Deployment to see that the image has been updated `kubectl describe deployment my-deployment`
+* Finally, checking the ReplicaSet status, you can see that we created a new Deployment and scaled it up to 3 replicas while the old one was scaled down to 0.
+Check the ReplicaSet status - `kubectl get replicaset`
+* Clean-up: Delete the Deployment using the `kubectl delete` command.